-KALKI is an independent ongoing project which combines contemporary design with traditions, crafts and materials from Bangladesh.
-Together with a group of bangladeshi women in East Rome, we search and redesign everyday objects from Bangladesh exploring the creative possibilities connected with their use in a different context.
-The work of KALKI reinterprets these objects and rituals associated with their use with collective projects ranging from self-produced design to installations, to narrative and photograpy research.
+KALKI is an independent ongoing project that combines contemporary design with traditions, crafts and materials from Bangladesh.
+Together with a group of bangladeshi women in Torpignattara – East Rome, we search, redesign and produce everyday objects from Bangladesh exploring the creative possibilities connected with their use in a different context.
+The work of KALKI reinterprets these objects with collective projects ranging from self-produced design to installations, to narrative and photograpy research.

 Kalki /kòlki/ is a bangla word for one of the most popular motif used to decorate traditional textiles.